-- Provide a safe, purposeful and happy environment which promotes positive mental wellbeing. - Promote self-discipline, courteous behaviour and good manners. - Encourage and develop in the children in our care a respect and concern for themselves, other people and the environment. - Value and respect the unique contribution of each child in order to develop self-esteem and self-confidence. - Develop a clear understanding of behaviours that are acceptable and unacceptable and a clear sense of right and wrong. - Be consistent in our approach when dealing with behavioural issues. - Provide a personalised approach to the specific needs of particular pupils.
+- Provide a safe, purposeful and happy environment. - Promote self-discipline, courteous behaviour and good manners. - Encourage and develop in the children in our care a respect and concern for themselves, other people and the environment. - Value and respect the unique contribution of each child in order to develop self-esteem and self-confidence. - Develop a clear understanding of behaviours that are acceptable and unacceptable and a clear sense of right and wrong. - Be consistent in our approach when dealing with a behavioural issue - Provide a personalised approach to the specific needs of particular pupils